-Maria La Grue's Art Studio located in Whitemark.
-Visitors are welcomed to see Maria's work at the studio.
-Art workshops can be tailored to adults and children for small groups or individuals.
+Maria La Grue's Art Studio is located in Whitemark.
+Visitors are welcome to see Maria's work at the studio.
+Art workshops can be tailored to small groups or individuals.
 Media worked with includes watercolour, acrylics, inks, pencils and printmaking.
 Further examples of Maria's work can be seen on her website, Instagram and Facebook.
 Items for sale include greeting cards, tea towels, t-shirts, original paintings, prints and more.
 These products are also available at The Purple Swamphen and A Taste of Flinders.
-Most days Maria works in the studio.
 Contact to confirm availability and upcoming exhibitions and classes.

 Franklin - Gordon Wild Rivers National Park